 - Oil - Make sure to use an oil that can tolerate high-heat cooking.
 My favorite oils for beignets are coconut and canola oil.
 Do NOT use olive oil or other low-heat oils.

-- Make sure the gluten free flour blend you choose to use works with yeast.
-Many brands will state on the back of the bag not to use for yeast recipes.
+1. Make sure the gluten free flour blend you choose to use works with yeast.
+Many brands will state on the back of the bag not to use yeast recipes.

-- When removing the fried beignets from the hot oil, use an extra long slotted spoon so that you do not get your hand too close to the hot oil.
+3. When removing the fried beignets from the hot oil, use an extra-long slotted spoon not to get your hand too close to the hot oil.

-- Always line your plate or baking sheet with paper towels to absorb any excess oil after frying.
+4. Always line your plate or baking sheet with paper towels to absorb excess oil after frying.

 Are you ready to make this simple gluten free beignet recipe?
 Here is an easy step-by-step list of the directions.